Skip to main content

 Sample Schedule

-Gathering Time
+Morning Time

-Hymn and/or Folksong
+Bible Memory Work, Poem Memory Work, Hymn and/or Folksong

 Block 1

-Literature/Shakespeare, Nature Study, Geography
+Could contain: Geography, Literature/Shakespeare, Nature Study, Composer/Artist Study

 Block 2